The list

 Removed single-use plastic bottles onboard

-Let green trucks get ahead
+Let some green trucks get ahead

 Electric-powered trucks now have priority access onto our freight vessels at the port of Gothenburg.
 That’s just one of the big little things we have done for a more sustainable future.